autoplot/documentation/javadoc/org/das2/graph/DefaultPlotSymbol.md

+# org.das2.graph.DefaultPlotSymbol

-# org.das2.graph.DefaultPlotSymbolDraw one of a set of commonly used plot symbols, such as box, diamond, circle or star.
+Draw one of a set of commonly used plot symbols, such as box, diamond, circle or star.

-DefaultPlotSymbol( java.awt.Shape p, String label )
+# DefaultPlotSymbol( java.awt.Shape p, String label )

 ***